-Conditions for those in pre-trial custody are "no different from those of other detainees", Jehovah's Witness spokesman Yaroslav Sivulsky commented to Forum 18 in July.
+Conditions for those in pre-trial detention are "no different from those of other detainees", Jehovah's Witness spokesman Yaroslav Sivulsky commented to Forum 18 in July.
 Russian prisons and detention centres are notoriously harsh, however, and Sivulsky added on 11 September that lawyers had observed a number of problems: detainees are allowed to shower only once a week and to go for only short walks; they must sleep, eat, go to the toilet, and wash their clothes in their cells, which have nowhere to dry laundry; the health of some detainees is deteriorating because of the damp and lack of fresh air, and some prisons do not offer proper medical care.

 Although in most prisons the Jehovah's Witnesses have been permitted to read the Bible, lawyers claim that in certain others they have not, in violation of the law on prisoners' right to freedom of religion and belief.

 In the town of Yelizovo, investigators have charged three people under Article 282.2, Part 1, all of whom are at liberty (though two are under travel restrictions).